benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/security/ipc-reviews.md

 ## Guidelines and Best Practices for IPC

-Please see the security team’s [Mojo guide][mojo-best-practices] for specific guidelines and recommendations on how to structure IPC.
+IPC reviewers will primarily evaluate a CL using the [IPC Review Reference][ipc-review-reference], which contains guidelines and recommendations for how to structure Mojo IPC definitions as well as the corresponding C++/JS code.

+Additional non-canonical references that may be interesting reading:

+- The previous [Mojo best practices guide][mojo-best-practices]: this is somewhat out-of-date and may occasionally conflict with the aforementioned reference.
+The reference should take priority.
+- [Security Tips for Legacy IPC][legacy-ipc-security]

 ## When should IPC review happen?